eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 [DocBook](https://en.wikipedia.org/wiki/DocBook).
 It is not widely implemented.

-[Wikitext](https://www.mediawiki.org/wiki/Wikitext) is the markup language used by [MediaWiki](https://en.wikipedia.org/wiki/MediaWiki).
+[Wikitext](https://www.mediawiki.org/wiki/Wikitext) is the markup language used by [MediaWiki][mediawiki].
 It can be extended through template syntax.
 There are a number of parsers outside of core MediaWiki.

 # Storage {#storage}